PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 ### PostgreSQL

-Schema export from PostgreSQL databases utilizes the pg_dump utility.
+Schema export from PostgreSQL databases utilizes the pg_dump utility
 * pg_dump.exe is available as part of the PostgreSQL for Windows installer from the EDB website
   * https://www.enterprisedb.com/downloads/postgres-postgresql-downloads
+* Run the installer
-* Run the installer, but de-select installing PostgreSQL Server
+  * De-select installing PostgreSQL Server
 * Copy `pg_dump.exe` plus several DLLs from `C:\Program Files\PostgreSQL\12\bin` to the directory with the DB_Schema_Export_Tool executable
   * See batch file Lib\Copy_pg_dump_files.bat

 File `pgpass.conf` at `%APPDATA%\postgresql` can be used to store the password for the PostgreSQL user
 * On Linux, the file is stored at `~/.pgpass`